 “And behold, there was a great earthquake; for an angel of the Lord descended from heaven, and came and rolled back the stone from the door, and sat on it.
 His countenance was like lightning, and his clothing as white as snow.
 And the guards shook for fear of him, and became like dead men.
 But the angel [singular] answered and said to the women, “Do not be afraid, for I know that you seek Jesus who was crucified.
 “He is not here; for He is risen, as He said.
 Come, see the place where the Lord lay.
 “And go quickly and tell His disciples that He is risen from the dead, and indeed He is going before you into Galilee; there you will see Him.
 Behold, I have told you.”

-It appears from what Matthew says in verse 5 that there was only one angel at the tomb at the time of Jesus's resurrection.
+It appears from what Matthew says in verse 5 that there was only one angel at the tomb at the time of Jesus’s resurrection.
 Well, critics of the Bible say that John’s account says something different.
-Turn over to John 20.
+Open up your Bible and turn to John 20.

 Then the disciples went away again to their own homes.